cisagov/Malcolm/docs/kubernetes.md

         ```

 * To use [SSL Passthrough](https://kubernetes.github.io/ingress-nginx/user-guide/tls/) to have the Kubernetes gateway use Malcolm's TLS certificates rather than its own:
-    - You must configure the controller to start up with the `--enable-ssl-passthrough` flag.
+    - Configure the controller to start up with the `--enable-ssl-passthrough` flag:
         ```
         apiVersion: apps/v1
         kind: Deployment